juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 * **Auto-wait:** "waits for elements to be actionable prior to performing actions" (avoid "element cannot be found" error).
 * **Selector-optimization.**

-This library doesn't solve the problem of finding a locator with a renamed attribute (e.g. id) by other means, and is constrained by a usage quota [3]:
+This library doesn't solve the problem of finding a locator with a renamed attribute (for instance, a mispelled ID), and it is constrained by an usage quota [3]:

 > Subject to the terms of this Agreement, Licensee is granted a right to use the Software for small projects and evaluation purposes without charge provided that use of the Software is within the “Free Usage Quota” published on Licensor’s website